 Group Music Classes vs. Private Music Lessons: Which Should You Choose?
 By Ashley Kelly and Dan Emery So, you’ve finally decided that you want to take music lessons (guitar, vocal, piano, etc.), and now you’re faced with a question: do I take private lessons or group classes?
 Ultimately, the decision is entirely up to you.
 However, it is important to weigh the pros and cons of both options, which

-Why Music Teachers Must Have A Cancellation Policy: How To Conceive, Establish And Maintain An Effective Policy What is the most valuable commodity on the planet?
+Why Music Teachers Must Have A Cancellation Policy–And Why A Clear Cancellation Policy Is Essential For Long Term Student And Teacher Success What is the most valuable commodity on the planet?
 The non-renewable, always diminishing stuff; which when used correctly yields every great thing, and when wasted is gone forever?
 It is time.
-This blog post is about YOUR TIME, and why as a music teacher, you must have a late c
+This blog post is about YOUR TIME, and why as a m

 The Post-It Note Of Power Little tweaks in your environment help you get and stay on track.
 This works for lunch–and for practicing guitar!
 I think it would be a good idea if I took a lunch to work more often.
 Using up leftovers instead of getting lunch out is a WIN for the environment and proper respect for my wife’s awesome cooking!
 Eating home-cooked food means avoiding unhealthy f

 From Tiny Acorns, Mighty Oaks.
 From Little Chords, Mighty Songs.
 No matter what your master plan is, just take it one twig at a time.
 When I was a kid, my mom used to say, “From tiny acorns, mighty oaks.”
 She meant that small beginnings lead to great results over time.
 The little acorn spends years and years reaching up into the sky for the light and down into the earth for th